-Though not born in the state, Margaret B. Seymour served as assistant U.S. attorney for the District of South Carolina and was the first African American female appointed to the U.S. District Court of South Carolina (1998), where she is now chief judge.
+Though not born in the state, Margaret B. Seymour served as assistant U.S. attorney for the District of South Carolina and was the first African American female appointed to the U.S. District Court of South Carolina, where she was chief judge and is now a senior judge.

 Jean Hoefer Toal was born in Columbia in 1943 and studied law at the University of South Carolina.
 In 1988, after serving thirteen years in the South Carolina House of Representatives, she became the first woman elected to the South Carolina Supreme Court.
-Twelve years later, Justice Toal became its chief justice.
-In 2004, Justice Toal was reelected to a second term.
+Twelve years later, Justice Toal became its chief justice and served as such until she reached retirement age in 2015.

 The South Carolina women who now serve in government have learned a great deal from the women who were elected before them.
-In 2012, 21 women were elected to the state House and 1 to the state Senate.
-There are a total of 170 seats in the General Assembly, and the 22 women represented less than 13 percent of our elected lawmakers.
-(Females made up 51.4 percent of the state's population.)
-Only one state has a smaller percentage of women serving in the legislature than South Carolina.
+In 2021, 25 women were serving in the state House and 5 in the state Senate.
+There are 170 seats in the General

+Assembly, and the 30 women represented 17.6 percent of our elected lawmakers.
+(Females made up 51.6 percent of the state's population.)
 The state would benefit by using more fully the talents of all segments of our population.